Requirements for MS 196 PZ: Media Internship

 What have you learned about yourself in terms of your interpersonal skills and how you function in the workplace?

-5. Read and respond to three texts related to your internship.
-In consultation with your IA, select three texts relevant to your internship experience.
+- Read and respond to three texts related to your internship.
+In consultation with the internship professor, select three texts relevant to your internship experience.
 These readings can be books, substantial articles, films or videos, but at least two of them should be academically-oriented.
 Your responses should be approximately 2 pages long and should go beyond synopsis to reflect your assessment of the texts’ worth and relevance.
-A list of suggested reading materials is available here.
+A list of suggested reading materials will be provided in the course.

-6. Submit a final project.
-Your final project should be designed in consultation with your IA.
+- Submit a final project.
+Your final project should be designed in consultation with the professor.
 There are two basic types: a) a compilation of work completed at the internship with explanatory comments (press releases, script coverage, letters, audio-visual materials, etc.); b) a paper in which you conduct an interview with one or more of the “principal” employees at your internship site and provide a thorough history of the company and its progression to its current state.

-7. Meet with your IA.
-Your IA will work with you on scheduling, but in general you should plan to meet with him or her at least three times: to explain the internship and select texts, to discuss any problems, and confirm final project topics.
+- Meet with the professor.
+You should plan to meet with them at least three times: to explain the internship and select texts, to discuss any problems, and confirm final project topics.

 Internship summary filled out by student.